MacManley/gt7-udp/README.md

-uint8 getSuggestedGearFromByte() // Get the currently suggested gear, Using gears (Will be 15 if no gear is currently suggested) uint8 getPowertrainType() // Get the powertrain type, Using fuelCapacity, 0: Combustion Engine, 1: Electric, 2: Karts float getTyreSpeed() // Get linear tyre speed, using tyreRPS and tyreRadius void getTyreSlipRatio() // Get the tyre slip ratio, using speed and tyreSpeed
+uint8 getSuggestedGearFromByte() // Get the currently suggested gear, Using gears (Will be 15 if no gear is currently suggested) uint8 getPowertrainType() // Get the powertrain type, Using fuelCapacity, 0: Combustion Engine, 1: Electric, 2: Karts float getTyreSpeed() // Get linear tyre speed, using tyreRPS and tyreRadius float getTyreSlipRatio() // Get the tyre slip ratio, using speed and tyreSpeed
 ```

 Here is how you can use them in your program: